isomerpages/mse-zerowaste/_zero-waste/06-chapter2.md

 As part of PACT, over 270 F&B outlets in
 Singapore have also phased out plastic straws (as of 1 July 2019).

+#### PROMOTING RESOURCE EFFICIENCY

+As the world population grows, competition for resources will increase.
+According to a
+2017 report by the International Resource
+Panel, global material resource use is expected to double between 2015 and 2050 based on current trends.

+The report highlighted the need to adopt resource efficiency policies and initiatives, which could save $2.9 to $3.7 trillion a year by
+2030.
+This will also cut resource use by 26% and reduce greenhouse gas emissions by around 20% by 2050.

+This global shift towards greater resource efficiency presents opportunities for
+Singapore companies and industries to be leaders in this area and reap economic benefits.

+We are already making headway in improving energy efficiency.
+For instance, the [Energy Conservation Act (ECA)](https://www.nea.gov.sg/our-services/climate-change-energy-efficiency/energy-efficiency/industrial-sector/mandatory-energy-management-practices-for-existing-industrial-facilities){:target="_blank"} requires large energy users to adopt good energy management practices.
+This includes conducting regular energy audits, setting up an energy management system, and submitting energy efficiency improvement plans.

+Companies also track their materials efficiency through sustainability reports such as those required by the Singapore Exchange of Singapore-listed companies.
+The reports cover five primary components: (a) material Environmental Social Governance (ESG) factors,
+(b) policy, practices and performance, (c) targets, (d) sustainability reporting framework and (e)
+Board statement.

+However, the commercial and industrial sector still contributes around half of total waste disposed of.
+Material and waste audits can thus allow companies to identify opportunities for reduction through a systematic evaluation of material flows and costs, and develop concrete plans to improve material efficiency.
+We will be exploring means to support more companies to do this.

+At the same time, the Sustainable Manufacturing
+Centre (SMC) of the Agency for Science,
+Technology and Research (A*STAR) aims to promote sustainability in the manufacturing industry by bringing industry associations and the research community together to work with Government agencies to develop and implement sustainable manufacturing technologies.